lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 ------
 To use a virtual keyboard click on the icon in the system tray that looks like a keyboard and toggle virtual keyboard.

+To switch your keyboard method with the applet is to left click on the applet :menuselection:`Input Mehtod --> Desired keyboard layout`.

 Screenshot
 ----------